thastik-cen88806/chatbot-framework/README.md

 • sample script to fire request to a mock server, providing example implemmentation

-## ChatbotMockServer

-• uses `Vapor` framework

 ## ChatbotTests

-• wishful thinking 4 now
+• some unit tests for now

 # Resources